AP Psychology Overview

 Our comprehensive list of top AP Psychology review books are outlined above.
 Which one is right for you will depend heavily on your specific circumstances.
 To recap our list of recommendations:

 |Top Overall Recommendation||Barron’s AP Psychology|

 |Top Pick For Course Supplement||Barron’s AP Psychology|

 |Top Pick For Last Minute Prep||AP Psychology Crash Course|

 |Top Pick For Flashcards||Barron’s AP Psychology Flash Cards|

-Our top pick overall and our choice for best review guide for year long study is Barron’s AP Psychology.
-It has a fantastic structure and breadth of content with lots of bonus materials.
+Our top pick overall and our choice for best review book for year-long study is Barron’s AP Psychology.
+The book has a fantastic structure and breadth of content with lots of bonus materials.

 For students facing more of a time crunch, AP Psychology Crash Course and Barron’s AP Psychology Flash Cards are fantastic resources with a strong focus on specific information in the exam.

 Whatever your circumstance, supplemental study and review materials are a key part of ensuring success on the exam.
-We’ve listed some of the best AP Psychology resources available.
+We’ve listed some of the best AP Psychology books available.
 Good luck, and study hard!